adag21044/adag21044/README.md

 <h3 align="left">🚀 About Me:</h3>
 <p align="left">
   I'm a game developer who loves turning ideas into immersive experiences.
 Whether it's coding the next big hit or enjoying a gaming session, my life revolves around the world of games.
-I'm constantly exploring new technologies and design patterns to push the boundaries of what games can offer.
+I'm constantly exploring new technologies and programming patterns to push the boundaries of what games can offer.
 </p>

 <h3 align="left">🔗 Connect with Me:</h3>